 We might be a little biased since we do call Bordeaux home, but we think it’s one of the best places to visit in France.
 There’s no where else in France like it.
 You can combine a vibrant city, beautiful vineyards making some of the world’s most famous wine, a charming medieval UNESCO listed village with the world’s largest church of its kind, and some of the most stunning beaches in all of Europe all for the perfect Bordeaux trip.
-We’ve lived here for over two years and still haven’t seen and done it all.
+We’ve lived here for over three years and still haven’t seen and done it all.
 But with limited travel time, a long weekend in Bordeaux can be just the right amount of time to fall in love with the World Capital of Wine.
 Follow our itinerary for 3 days in Bordeaux (or stretch it to 4 days in Bordeaux to include a day visiting Europe’s largest sand dune) to ensure you experience all the best Bordeaux has to offer.

 Until more recent years, the city of Bordeaux was a stopping over point you blazed through on your way to the world class vineyards.
 Dubbed the nickname Sleeping Beauty because of the grime years being a bustling port left behind, even the Bordelaise didn’t spend much time in Bordeaux city center.
 There just wasn’t much to do or reason to hang around the center.
 But a massive revitalization project over the last decade or so gave Bordeaux a much needed facelift.
 All those years of grime were quite literally washed away.
 New attractions like the gardens along the quay, the Miroir d’Eau and museums began to lure in visitors and locals alike.